rossmounce/ocr/README.md

 OCR
 ===
-Just for tests of OCR possibilities: to be able to batch process couple of pdf files
+Batch process pdf files into text, better than pdftotext (using Tesseract Open Source OCR Engine v3.02.01 with Leptonica)